umihai31/umihai31/README.md

 - 👋 Hi, I’m Mihai Ureche (@umihai31)
 - 👀 I’m interested in Data Analyse field
 - 🌱 I’m currently learning Python
 - 📫 How to reach me - umihai.ovidiu@gmail.com
+- Take a look at my linktree: https://linktr.ee/umihai

 <!---
 umihai31/umihai31 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.